Terms and Conditions

 Section 15.1 Hardware, Installation and Third-Party Charges

 If services are terminated per Section 15, any Non-Recurring Charges (NRC) that were waived or discounted in lieu of term agreement will be added to the ETF.
-These charges will include, but not be limited to, any previously provided promotional credits, travel and related per diem expenses associated with delivery of Services, the cost of any hardware installed and not charged for to deliver Services, and a standard one-time setup and installation fee of $50.00 per line.
+These charges will include, but not be limited to, any previously provided promotional credits, travel and related per diem expenses associated with the delivery of Services, the cost of any hardware installed and not charged for to deliver Services, and a standard one-time setup and installation fee of $50.00 per line.
 If any third-party Services were provisioned to deliver Services, additional amounts of ETF may be charged and passed on to Customer terminating Services.
 Because damages resulting from early termination would be difficult to determine, the parties agree that the foregoing is a reasonable approximation of such damage and shall be considered a liquidated damage and not a penalty.

 Section 15.2: Auto Renewal CNG Services